Despite an inspired cameo, The Lost City’s (2022) romancing the rehash should have stayed buried.

 You expect half-hearted plot points in a film like The Lost City.
 So, when a bad guy leaves an opening to save the leads, they do not face certain death but then leave their boss behind by boat, which doesn’t make sense.
 You may give them a pass.
 There are too many of those scenarios, however, to go unnoticed.
 Then, they may play it off as a joke to cover up that plot hole.

-What did you think of The Lost City (2022)?
+What did you think of the film The Lost City (2022)?
 Comment below!